6 Tips to Avoid Altitude Sickness in Cusco

 How to combat the Altitude sickness in Cusco

-In case you notice symptoms of altitude sickness, do not continue ascending, especially if you are planning to spend the night at a higher altitude.
-If the symptoms of soroche get worse, you should descend and rest until they disappear or go to a doctor.
+On the assumption you notice symptoms of altitude sickness, do not continue ascending, especially if you are planning to spend the night at a higher altitude. when the symptoms of soroche get worse, you should descend and rest until they disappear or go to a doctor.
 In the latter case, the doctor will almost certainly conduct tests such as a blood test, a chest X-ray, or an electrocardiogram.
 In many cases, they will prescribe oxygen and some medications for headache or insomnia.

 Pills help

-There’s one magic pill that will save you many of these troubles.
-It is called Sorojchi Pill and it contains acetylsalicylic acid, salophen and caffeine.
+Additionally, there’s one magic pill that will save you many of these troubles.
+It is called Sorojchi Pill that contains acetylsalicylic acid, salophen and caffeine.
 This over-the-counter drug will help with your blood circulation and headache.
 If you’re feeling dizzy and nauseous, try Gravol, an over-the-counter pill to stop motion sickness.
 Take both pills an hour before landing in Cusco.
 Remember to consult your doctor about medicines you intend to take, and always read the labels.

 Sorojchi pills for altitude sickness